jvrck/noble-prebuild/README.md

 This will also work with Github Codespaces, as the Devcontainer feature is supported.

+## Image Cleanup Policy

+This repository includes an automated GitHub Actions workflow that cleans up old container images from GitHub Container Registry to prevent storage bloat.
+The cleanup runs weekly and:

+- Deletes images older than 30 days
+- Always keeps at least 5 most recent versions
+- Never deletes images tagged as 'latest'
+- Currently runs in dry-run mode for safety

+To enable automatic cleanup:
+1. Create a Personal Access Token (PAT) with `delete:packages` scope
+2. Add it as a repository secret named `GHCR_CLEANUP_PAT`
+3. Edit `.github/workflows/cleanup-ghcr.yaml` and set `dry-run: false`

+The workflow can also be triggered manually from the Actions tab.

 ## License
 This repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.